THE PLEDGE TO AMEND CAMPAIGN

 MAKING AN AMENDMENT A CAMPAIGN ISSUE

-pledge to support an amendment that will:
+pledge to support an amendment that will at a minimum:

 1) Ban corporate campaign expenditures.